 - If you wear a Kimono than you are a Yamato Nadeshiko (including aspiring ones) or an ancient little Prune Senior who has always worn one.

 - A woman in a military uniform is either intensely butch or The Squadette.
 If the latter, she's instantly hot.
-If the former, she may also be so, for some.

-- If you are wearing a track suit, you are in the mob.
+- If you are wearing a track suit, you are

 - A headband worn across the forehead has two meanings.
 If it is worn with warm-ups and wristbands, you are a nerd exercising.
 If worn with almost anything else, you are either a badass or a flower child.
 Never both.